-a.
-Sufficient equipment, supplies, manuals, and availability of parts equivalent to that required by the FAA.
+- a.
+Sufficient equipment, supplies, manuals, and availability of parts equivalent to that required by the FAA. - b.
+Sufficient persons on site currently certificated by the FAA who hold an airframe, power plant, with inspector rating or shall be an FAA Certified Repair Station with appropriate ratings for the work being performed. - c.
+Sufficient on-Airport hangar area and sufficient inside or outside Aircraft storage spaces available.
+No work may be performed outside of the hangar other than that which is normally allowed for the necessity of safety, immobility of aircraft, or appropriate mechanical operations (i.e. satellite triangulation, etc.).
+Facilities shall include sufficient space for offices, customer areas and restrooms.
+The Commission has established this hangar space requirement to ensure maintenance facilities have adequate space to conduct operations in a safe, clean, and organized manner.

-- b.
-At least two persons on site currently certificated by the FAA who hold an airframe, power plant, with inspector rating or shall be an FAA Certified Repair Station with appropriate ratings for the work being performed. - c.
-A minimum on-Airport area of 6,000 sq. ft. hangar and sufficient inside or outside Aircraft storage spaces available.
-No work may be performed outside of the hangar other than that which is normally allowed to be performed on the Aircraft tie down areas, as allowed in Airport Rules & Regulations.
-Facilities shall include sufficient space for offices, customer areas and rest rooms.
-The Commission has established this hangar space requirement to ensure maintenance facilities have adequate space to conduct operations in a safe, clean, and organized manner. - d.
+- d.
 Adequate provisions for the removal/disposal of solutions, solvents, cleaning agents, lubricants and other wastes in compliance with federal, state and Commission regulations. - e.
 Have a valid certificate of insurance, naming the Airport Commission as an additional insured.
 SASO's insurance carrier must be licensed to do business in Georgia and be acceptable to the Commission.
 Coverages and limits are set forth in Paragraph L Minimum Insurance Requirements. - f.
-Service to be available 8 hours/day, 5 days/week. - g.
-Possess a valid business license issued by the State of Georgia. - h.
-Commission reserves the right to alter the hangar space requirement of this Section based upon Commissioner's decision based on objective criteria that the proposed operation can meet the requirements of subsection (c) with a smaller space.
+Service to be available on Airport property during reasonable operating hours. - g.
+Possess a valid business license issued by the municipality or county in which the Operator's headquarters or principal place of business is located and, if an entity, be authorized to do business in the State of Georgia. - h.
+The Commission reserves the right to alter the hangar space requirement of this Section based upon Commission's decision founded on objective criteria to enhance safety and/or quality of service.
 Such criteria include, but is not limited to, the number of Aircraft being serviced and type and nature of repairs or maintenance.

-C. AVIONICS OR INSTRUMENT MAINTENANCE OPERATOR
+C. AVIONICS OR INSTRUMENT MAINTENANCE SERVICES